Neighbourhood Streets – Dover

 Local artists bring vibrancy to 34 Avenue S.E.

-The City is collaborating with the Beltline Neighbourhood Association’s Beltline Urban Murals Project (BUMP) to bring art to the Dover community.
-A diverse group of six local artists are painting 66 concrete barriers that will be installed temporarily this fall at 26A Street, 28 Street and 33 Street S.E.
+The City collaborated with the Beltline Neighbourhood Association’s Beltline Urban Murals Project (BUMP) to bring art to the Dover community.
+A diverse group of six local artists painted 66 concrete barriers that have been installed temporarily at 26A Street, 28 Street, and 33 Street S.E.

 Once we receive funding for the second phase of 34 avenue S.E., these barriers will be moved to other areas of the city and replaced with permanent concrete curbs.